Lentil Cakes

 1. Fry the onions, mushrooms and garlic.
 You might be tempted to skip that part since everything gets cooked later on with the lentils.
 But this first step adds so much more flavor by releasing the aromatics of the raw ingredients first before blending.

 2. Feel the texture.
 You’re looking for pasty texture to start to form a ball in the food processor when combined.
-It should hold well together before cooking, so feel free to adjust as needed if it doesn’t stay compact.
+It should hold well together before cooking, so feel free to add more oats as needed if it doesn’t stay compact.

 3. Make it in less time.
 You can buy pre cooked lentils to make these patties super quick to make, or batch cook your lentils as they will be good to use for about a week.